Table of Contents

 Diesel-Powered Scissor Lifts

-Exterior building work Diesel models are typically used where strong lifting power and rugged performance are required.
+Diesel models are typically used where strong lifting power and rugged performance are required.
+Because diesel engines produce exhaust emissions, these models are restricted to outdoor or well-ventilated environments and are not suited to enclosed buildings.

 Pneumatic Scissor Lifts